hakimel/Meny/README.md

 # Meny

 A three dimensional and space effecient menu.
-Meny works best in a browser with support for CSS 3D transforms, although it falls back on 2D animation for older browsers.
+Meny works best in browsers with support for CSS 3D transforms, although it falls back on 2D animation for older browsers.
 Supports touch events for mobile devices.

 [Check out the demo page](http://lab.hakim.se/meny/).